return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/amd/amdgpu/amdgpu_device_c.rst

 -----------

-attempt to do soft-reset or full-reset and reinitialize Asic return 0 means successed otherwise failed
+attempt to do soft-reset or full-reset and reinitialize Asic return 0 means succeeded otherwise failed

 .. _`amdgpu_device_reset_sriov`: